1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "Anchored": false
 ```
-Translates sliding input on the trackpad into thumbstick input.&ensp;For example sliding leftwards will push the simulated thumbstick left and then sliding northwards will push it into a more north-facing position.&ensp;`RelativeSize` sets how big the simulated thumbstick is relative to the diameter of the trackpad.&ensp;`Deadzone` sets the deadzone of the simulated thumbstick.&ensp;`IsLeftElseRight` specifies whether to simulate a left or right thumbstick.&ensp;`Anchored` sets what happens when input leaves the area of the simulated thumbstick.&ensp;When set to false the center of the simulated thumbstick is dragged along the surface of the trackpad.&ensp;When true leaving its area simulates pushing the thumbstick to its maximum degree of tilt.
+Translates sliding input on the trackpad into thumbstick input.
+For example sliding leftwards will push the simulated thumbstick left and then sliding northwards will push it into a more north-facing position.  `RelativeSize` sets how big the simulated thumbstick is relative to the diameter of the trackpad.  `Deadzone` sets the deadzone of the simulated thumbstick.  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick.  `Anchored` sets what happens when input leaves the area of the simulated thumbstick.
+When set to false the center of the simulated thumbstick is dragged along the surface of the trackpad.
+When true leaving its area simulates pushing the thumbstick to its maximum degree of tilt.

 ### PadStick
 ```